Silverthorne Attorneys Can Help.

 - Third-degree burn – This burn reaches into the fat layer beneath the skin.
 Burned areas may be charred black or white.
 The skin may look waxy or leathery.
 Third-degree burns can destroy nerves, causing numbness.
 A person with this type of burn may also have difficulty breathing or experience smoke inhalation or carbon monoxide poisoning.

-Treatment of burns will depend on the type and extent of injuries.
+Treatment of burns will depend on the type of burn as well as the extent of injuries.
 Most minor burns can be treated at home using over-the-counter products of aloe.

 For serious burns, after you have administered first aid care and wound treatment, your treatment may involve medications, wound dressings, therapy, and surgery.
 The goal of treatment is to control pain, remove dead tissue, prevent infections, reduce scarring, regain function, and address emotional needs.